Reinforcement Learning for Freeway Lane-Change Regulation via Connected Vehicles: Lane Change Regulation Model

 \textit{3) Reward function:} The reward function evaluates the local performance of each grid agent, focusing primarily on traffic efficiency by assessing congestion levels.
 A comprehensive review of road traffic congestion measures is provided in \cite{afrin2020survey}.

 The reward $r_1$ measures efficiency based on the speed performance index \cite{he2016traffic}.
 For a given grid agent $\alpha_i$ with local area $\mathcal{B}(\alpha_i)$, $r_1$ is defined as:

-Here, the aggregated speed information of all vehicles in a grid is evaluated, rather than just the regulatable vehicles.
-This approach is chosen because the objective is to improve overall traffic efficiency through the actions of regulatable CVs.
+Here, the aggregated speed information of all vehicles in a grid is evaluated, rather than just {connected} vehicles.
+This approach is chosen because the objective is to improve overall traffic efficiency through the actions of CVs.

 We also consider traffic density by defining $r_2$ based on the volume-to-capacity ratio (V/C):